Employer Portal enrolment guide

 To enrol in the Employer Portal, you must answer a series of questions.
 Make sure you read and answer each question carefully.

-1. Once you have accepted the IRCC Terms and Conditions of Use, you will see the Welcome to IRCC Portal page.
+1. Once you’ve accepted the IRCC terms and conditions of use, you will see the Welcome to IRCC Portal page.
 Click Next.
-Image of the Welcome to IRCC Portal page, as described above.

-2. Have you received a Personal Identification Number (PIN) to complete your enrolment in IRCC’s Portal?
+2. Have you received a personal identification number (PIN) to complete your enrolment in IRCC’s Portal?

 Choose No, unless you have been given a PIN to reset your account.